Our work

 Abdi was found chained and disoriented, living under a tree near the Ethiopian border.

-“Abdi's story is one of many — people abandoned or chained because of stigma, misinformation, and no access to care.”
+“Abdi's story is one of many: people abandoned or chained because of stigma, misinformation, and no access to care.”

 Today his life has changed remarkably.
-His mental health has improved significantly, he takes part in daily activities, and he now volunteers at the centre.
+His mental health has improved significantly, he takes part in daily activities, and he now volunteers at the center.
 We hope Abdi will soon return home and reintegrate into his community.

-Human Rights Watch has documented the shackling of people with psychosocial disabilities in Somalia and across the region — a reality Rajo exists to end.3
+Human Rights Watch has documented the shackling of people with psychosocial disabilities in Somalia and across the region, a reality Rajo exists to end.3

 World Mental Health Day